officegeek/keaonline/cybersecurity/guides/linkinlearning.md

 ![](../image/linkinlearning.png)

 ## Cybersecurity Fundamentals
-This learning path teaches fundamental networking and security operations concepts.
+This learning path teaches fundamental networking and security operations concepts - [Cybersecurity Fundamentals](https://www.linkedin.com/learning/paths/cybersecurity-fundamentals)

 It is a prerequisite as part of the admissions process for the Microsoft Software and Systems Academy (MSSA) program, Cybersecurity Operations (CSO) learning path.